Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Adaptive Estimators

-This can be easily implemented, and its validity can be checked by using an information criterion, such as the Akaike information criterion (AIC) or the Bayesian information criterion (BIC).
-By using the idea similar to that used to derive \eqref{2.3}, we can show that, for any function $\bm{g}(\bm{Z})$,
+To discuss the first proposed method, let $f_1(y\mid x)$ be known up to the parameter $\gamma\in\Gamma$, and let $\hat{\gamma}$ be the maximizer of $\sum_{i=1}^n r_i \log f_1(y_i\mid x_i; \gamma)$.
+This can be easily implemented, and the model selection can be implemented by using information criteria such as the Akaike information criterion (AIC) and the Bayesian information criterion (BIC).
+By using the idea similar to that used to derive \eqref{2.3}, we can show that, for any function $g(z)$,